 - commercial and recreational fishing representatives

 These groups form the HMS fisheries plan advisory group.

 The plan is implemented through an:

-- annual operational plan, outlining what we plan to deliver during the current financial year
+- annual operational plan, explaining what we plan to deliver

-- annual review report, assessing progress over the past financial year.
+- annual review report, assessing progress over the past year.

 Sustainable management of HMS fisheries